The Insomniac's Weather Report: Winner of the three candles press First Book Award

 -Lana Hechtman Ayers, Chapbook Series Editor, Author of Love is a Weed

-While this edition is available only in the used market as three candles press is no longer publishing books, I am THRILLED to announce that Japan-based Isobar Press will soon issue a NEW EDITION of the book in June 2014.
-Stay tuned for more information, and feel free to pre-order your copy by emailing me from the Contact Info page of this site.
+I am THRILLED to announce that Japan-based Isobar Press has issued a NEW EDITION of the book as of June 2014.
+Copies are available from Amazon.com, Amazon.co.jp, Amazon.co.uk, and by emailing me from the Contact Info page of this site.

 Readers in Japan can order one of the few leftover three candles press copies directly from me by sending me a message.